 Musselburgh Links (Old Course) is one of the most historically important golf venues as it is the world’s second oldest golf course.
-The Scottish Golf History website has the first record of golf played here as 1567 when Mary Queen of Scots is believed to have played the course.
+The Scottish Golf History website has the first record of golf played here as 1567.
 The earliest recorded game was that involving Sir John Foulis of Ravelston, an Edinburgh lawyer, on 2nd March 1672 and the cost of his round was noted in an account book published in 1896 by John Kerr, the minister of Dirleton.

 It was the home course in years gone by of venerable golfing greats like Royal Musselburgh Golf Club, Royal Burgess Golf Club, Bruntsfield Golf Society and The Honourable Company of Edinburgh Golfers.
 Six Opens were competed for here between 1874 and 1889 so any true golfing aficionado should have this added to their rota of Open Scottish venues to be played – don’t forget Prestwick too.